PoisotLab/website/content/opportunities/_index.md

 ## Summary of the position and required qualifications

-The second position is a **two years** appointment, starting as early as September 2022.
+The position is a **two years** appointment, starting as early as September 2022.
 Because post-doctoral positions are limited to 5 years post-*Ph.D.*, applicants who are less than three years post-*Ph.D.* will have an advantage, and we are specifically aiming to hire a *junior* post-doc (*i.e.* immediately after *Ph.D.*).

 Required qualifications: